 Common Mistakes Made by Unqualified Installers

-1. Improper Measurement and Fit: Measuring errors result in shutters too tight or too loose, causing jamming or ineffective sealing.
+- Improper Measurement and Fit: Measuring errors result in shutters that are too tight or too loose, causing jamming or ineffective sealing.

-5. Damage to Window Frames or Walls: Inexperience can cause cracking, weakening the window structure.
+- Damage to Window Frames or Walls: Inexperience can crack plaster, distort frames, or weaken the surrounding structure.

 Safety Hazards During DIY Installation

-• Risk of falls, especially on multi-story heights.
+- Risk of falls, especially on multi-story properties or when working from ladders.

 Examples and Case Studies of Failed DIY Installations